shreya0522/k8s-imp-concepts/aws.md

 | Use Case     | Web apps, Microservices | High-throughput, gaming, IoT |

 Q: How does a load balancer perform health checks?
 A: It sends periodic HTTP (or TCP) requests to a predefined endpoint (e.g., /healthcheck) on each target.
-If it fails multiple times, that instance is marked unhealthy and traffic is stopped.
+If it fails multiple times, that instance is marked unhealthy and traffic is stopped. (if 1 out of 2 instance is running but when 2/2 instance are marked unhealthy then it starts sending traffic to both )

 Q: Can one Load Balancer span multiple Availability Zones?
 A: Yes.
 AWS Load Balancers are multi-AZ by design, enhancing fault tolerance and high availability.